johnhungerford/laminar-react/README.md

 ## Article

-See [LAMINAR-REACT.md](LAMINAR-REACT.md) for an explanation of the examples
+See [LAMINAR-REACT.md](LAMINAR-REACT.md) for a discussion of how to use Laminar in a React-like style and explanations of the various examples.